 hi, i'm Lisa

-tattooing since late 2020, not only do i love tattooing my flash designs, i love creating custom designs for clients that intertwine my artwork with their personal story. a collaboration that produces artworks that are unique and flow harmoniously with the body. let's work together.
+Tattooing since late 2020, I love tattooing my flash designs as well as creating custom designs for clients that intertwine my art style with their personal story.
+A collaboration that produces artworks that are unique and flow harmoniously with the body.
+Find out more and let's work together.

 frequently asked questions

 what pencils and materials do you use?

 I love mechanical pencils: Pentel Graphgear 500 in various sizes and Platinum Polyter MPH-16 are my favourites.

 For precision erasing, kneadable rubbers are the best.
 For blending, I use a cheap dry brush and blending stumps.
 I draw on smooth cartridge paper ranging from 130gsm - 230gsm.

 I use Procreate on the iPad for drawing tattoo designs and planning sketches.